Key takeaways:

 How to design your home improvement website

-The best home improvement websites have effective homepage design strategies.
+The best home improvement websites have good website designs.
 They grab people’s attention and build trust, making them more likely to contact you for their home improvement needs.

 After all, customers are counting on you to improve how their homes or offices look.
 If your website design looks outdated or cluttered, they might assume your work is too.